Published on: 13 January 2018 | Last updated: 22 December 2019

 Easy — downhill or flat.

-Cycleways and quiet roads.
+Cycleways and quiet roads (with the exception of a short section on the busy SS51).
 The northern part of the cycle route follows the old Via Alemagna which has now been replaced by the SS51 and most traffic takes the newer road.

 Mainly tarmac-surfaced roads or cycleways.